Coconut Flour: Nutritional Facts, Health Benefits, & More

 Coconut flour does not contain much fat as the oil is extracted from it.
 However, it still contains medium-chain saturated fatty acids, such as lauric and myristic acids (15).
 Defatted coconut flour is low on carbohydrates (23.40%) (16).
 Hence, it is a great addition to the keto diet.

 Proponents of the keto diet often prefer almond flour over any other type of flour.
 And recently, coconut flour has been giving it tough competition.
-Which one has the edge?
+So, almond flour vs. coconut flour — which one has the edge?
 Let’s find out.

 Coconut Flour Vs. Almond Flour – Which One Is The Best?